tobykurien/Xtendroid/README.md

 Examples
 --------

-If you display toasts often, you know that typing out Toast.makeText... is a pain, and it's not easy to add it to a base class, since Activities may extends multiple base classes (like ListActivity, FragmentActivity, etc.) Here's the easy way using Xtendroid:
+If you display toasts often, you know that typing out Toast.makeText... is a pain, and it's not easy to add it to a base class, since Activities may extend multiple base classes (like ListActivity, FragmentActivity, etc.) Here's the easy way using Xtendroid:

 ```xtend
 import static extension com.tobykurien.xtendroid.utils.AlertUtils.*